 - 1. NOVICE CLASSES: open only to members who have not won a 1st prize in a similar class at any other Eastcote Horticultural Society Show. - 2.
 CHILDREN'S CLASSES: all children's entries must be arranged without assistance from an adult.
-In each class, at the discretion of the Judge, four awards may be made for toddlers, infants, juniors and seniors.
+In each class, at the discretion of the Judge, four awards may be made for toddlers, infants, juniors

+- and seniors.
 Age should be stated on entries.
-Children are deemed to be toddlers/infant/junior/senior as follows: Toddlers (up to 5yrs by 1st September); Infant (up to 7yrs by 1st September); Junior (up to 11yrs by 1st September); Senior (up to 15yrs by 1st September). - 3.
+Children are deemed to be toddlers /infants /juniors /seniors as follows: Toddlers (up to 5yrs by 1st September); Infant (up to 7yrs by 1st September); Junior (up to 11yrs by 1st September); Senior (up to 15yrs by 1st September). - 3.
 HANDICRAFTS AND PHOTOGRAPHS: - should not have been previously shown in any other Eastcote Horticultural Society Show. - 4.
 NAMING OF CULTIVARS: please name the cultivar where possible.
 Failure to name will not lead to disqualification but Judges will assume "cultivar not known". - 5.
 KINDS AND CULTIVARS: the words "kinds" and "cultivars" are used in this sense: roses and daffodils are kinds of flowers.
 Red Devil, Peace, King Alfred are cultivars. - 6.
 FOLIAGE: in flower classes only the foliage of flowers exhibited will be allowed (e.g. do not put fern with sweet peas). - 7.
 AN ANNUAL: a plant which grows from seed and which naturally and ordinarily flowers, seeds and dies (irrespective of frost) within twelve months. - 8.
 A BIENNIAL: A plant which grows from seed and which ordinarily requires two seasons to complete its life cycle growing one year, flowering, seeding and dying in the second. - 9.
 A PERENNIAL: a plant, which lives for more than two years (irrespective of frost) Including trees, shrubs and plants, and also plants grown from bulbs, corms, rhizomes and tubers. - 10.
 A BOWL: the diameter of the top must be greater than the height. - 11.
 HOME PRODUCE SECTION: All jars to be clear glass with no advertising matter or identifying labels except the name of contents and date of production.
 Metal lids or cellophane tops and a wax disc must be used.
 No fabric lid covers.
-If a recipe is given, all entries should use it to ensure exhibits are uniform. - 12.
-FLORAL ART: classes will be judged in accordance with the N.A.F.A.S.
-Competitions Manual.
+If a recipe is given, all entries should use it to ensure exhibits are uniform.

-13. FRUIT: Unless otherwise stated, the quantities required and points available are as follows:
+12. FRUIT: Unless otherwise stated, the quantities required and points available are as follows: